 We've outlined some popular cruise line policies below, but in general, there aren't enforced restrictions for either category so we'll try and summarize.
 Know that at times, embarkation day can see crowds in buffet areas and such, and no one wants to lug around a bunch of bags their first few hours on the ship - so try and limit your carry-ons to what you can comfortably keep with you in a crowd.
 Unlike checking in for a flight however there will be no bins your bag needs to fit in or gate agents ensuring your bag or bags fall into specific parameters.

-Quick Tip: Check out CruiseHabit Ric's free Luggage Contact Sheet to make sure you and your bags don't spend too much time apart.
+Quick Tip: Check out CruiseHabit Ric's free Luggage Contact Sheet to make sure you and your bags don't spend too much time apart, and look at our cruise packing list for tips on what you should put in your bags.

 For checked bags several lines have no restriction on the number of bags, others have suggestions based on the length of the cruise, and you can bet that no line wants their crew to have to move around your 100 lb suitcase.
 The real restriction on the amount of baggage you bring is how much space is in your stateroom.
 While rooms have become larger over the years, and offer more storage than ever, you still won't have space for your favorite piano or steamer trunk.
 Another limiting factor may have to do with you getting to and from the ship.
 Any baggage fees assessed by airlines or other common carriers still apply.